panda7789/docs.cs-cz/docs/framework/unmanaged-api/metadata/imetadataemit-setpermissionsetprops-method.md

 ms.assetid: 8eaee971-40bf-45e2-a3d8-6e57674213b6
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: f77e6e9711f05262e494f2814750af8ef7cd9f64
+ms.openlocfilehash: 53a75b8e7edd15cd233577e0a3714fb5d981495f
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67750900"
+ms.locfileid: "74432326"
 ---
 # <a name="imetadataemitsetpermissionsetprops-method"></a>IMetaDataEmit::SetPermissionSetProps – metoda
-Nastaví nebo aktualizuje podpis metadat sady oprávnění určené předchozím volání funkce [imetadataemit::definepermissionset –](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-definepermissionset-method.md).
+Sets or updates features of the metadata signature of a permission set defined by a prior call to [IMetaDataEmit::DefinePermissionSet](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-definepermissionset-method.md).

 ## <a name="syntax"></a>Syntaxe